SQL Injection

 We can put whatever we want in the password field because the database will never read it!
 If we logged in now, the following query would be sent to the database:

-SELECT * FROM users WHERE username=admin--’AND password=’a’
+SELECT * FROM users WHERE username='admin'--'AND password='a'

-Everything after the -- is ignored by the database, allowing us to login as an admin without the password.
+is ignored by the database, allowing us to login as an admin without the password.

 Defending against SQLi #